This is a past event. Enquire to purchase the content and materials on demand.

 ** Stuck” schools: Can below good Ofsted inspections prevent sustainable improvement?, Chereau, B.M., Hutchinson, J. and Ehren, M, 2022

-- First-hand experiences from schools and nurseries on gaining Ofsted Outstanding and Good
+- First-hand experiences on school improvement from Nurseries and Schools who have recently received Ofsted Outstanding and Good

-- Identifying and highlighting to inspectors the ongoing impact of the pandemic and cost-of-living crisis
+- Identifying and demonstrating the ongoing impact of the pandemic

-- Sequencing a curriculum that meets the needs of your cohort and demonstrating this to inspectors
+- Outstanding Curriculums: Designing a curriculum that meets Ofsted expectations and the needs of your cohort

 - Meeting and exceeding Ofsted’s safeguarding and wellbeing expectations and building positive relationships with parents and carers